 A special item that has special significance to the hero.

-The hero is aided on this quest by an assortment of individuals whose personalities are often at odds with each other.
+The hero is aided on this quest by individuals whose personalities are often at odds with each other.

 The Crossing of the First Threshold